HeardLibrary/workshops/_posts/2017-5-15-githubpages.md

 ![Imgur](http://i.imgur.com/82yh9cy.png?1)

 ### Conclusion
-Once you have a basic website up and running, you can enhance your website further by  adding  a blogging component using Jekyll.
-This allows you to create posts in either Markdown or HTML and have them automatically appear with the styles assoicated with your website.
+Now that you have a basic website up and running, you can enhance your web presence further by  adding  a blogging component using Jekyll.
+This allows you to create posts in either Markdown or HTML and have them automatically appear with the styles associated with your website.

 ### Useful Links